-Asset Method Rate Patents and intellectual property Straight line 20-24 years Non-integrated software Straight line 3 years
+Asset Method Rate Patents and intellectual property Straight line 20-24 years

 Leases

 At inception of a contract, the Company assesses whether such a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: